ballerina-attic/stream-processing/README.md

 ## What you'll build

-For better understand understanding let's take a real world usecase and implement that using Ballerina streaming features.
+For better understand let's take a real world usecase and implement that using Ballerina streaming features.

 Let's assume, that you are a API developer and you have published few APIs to the API store.
 There are subscribers who are subscribed to those APIs as well.

 Here, we are focusing on below scenario where we have a order management service which allow to add order.
 At this situation, you wanted to build an alert generation mechanism which send you an alert in below conditions.

 - API/Service request from a black listed user IP
-- No of API/Service requests from same IP is greater than 10 in 10 seconds.
+- No of API/Service requests is greater than 10 in 10 seconds from same IP

 -- Need a Diagram